Alcohol, Drug & Smoking Policy

 Colleagues should speak confidentially with their manager and are strongly encouraged to disclose any alcohol or drug dependency problems voluntarily, at the earliest opportunity and before any issues which might result in disciplinary action being taken.

 Managers will offer appropriate support, such as encouraging colleagues to see their GP or a specialist drug or alcohol agency, the Society may refer the colleague to occupational health and signpost colleagues to our dedicated support services through GroceryAid.
-Colleagues can also download the Everymind mental health support app, to access dedicated alcohol and drugs resources, for more information click here.
-Where relevant line managers may seek further guidance from their designated HR Advisor.
+Colleagues can access resources on the Everymind mental health website, to access dedicated alcohol and drugs resources, Where relevant line managers may seek further guidance from HR.

 Alcohol or Drug Convictions